reagro/carob-data/source/contribute/git.rst

 pull-request
 ------------

 If you have made changes to your fork of the *Carob* repo that you would like to contribute to the project, you can open a "pull request" (often abbreviated to "PR").
 Before you do that, make sure that your fork is in sync with `the main repo at carob-data/carob <https://github.com/carob-data/carob>`__.
-This is important because the master will likely also have changed in the meantime.
+This is important because the main repo will likely also have changed in the meantime.

-It is imperative to assure that any  differences between your fork and the master are only the changes (e.g. a new file) that you want to make.
+It is imperative to assure that any  differences between your fork and the main fork are only the changes (e.g. a new file) that you want to make.
 To do so, you should  sync regularly to avoid "conflicts" in which you made changes to a file that was also changed by someone else.
 The chances of conflicts happening are small, and conflicts can be resolved, but it is best to avoid them.

-Once your repo is synced with the master, you can contribute your commit by clicking on the **contribute** button.
+Once your repo is synced with the main repo, you can contribute your commit by clicking on the **contribute** button.

 .. figure:: ./git/pr_1.png